Skills Shortage: Mixing Offshore Talent (Outsourcing) with Onshore Teams

 - Operations and logistics (healthcare, trucking)

 - Customer-facing and front office (hotel and restaurants, retail)

 Lack of STEM (Science, Technology, English, Mathematics) education, lack of skilled employees in innovative tech, low birth rates (Japan and most of Europe), population control (China), and the exit of Gen X retiring by 2030 have all contributed to the resulting projection.

-Employers now try strategies like sign on bonuses to boost hiring, and perks and wage increases for employee retention.
+Employers now try strategies like a sign-on bonuses to boost hiring, and perks and wage increases for employee retention.
 However, as Korn Ferry says, the savviest organizations train their hires straight out of school.
-Hire the job seekers and develop their skills.
+Hire job seekers and develop their skills.

 Today’s projects demand skills

 During and after the pandemic, there’s been a positive shift toward skill transfer, skill development, and skills-based hiring.